Joaonicee/mirai/README.md

 ## Disclaimer

-MirAi is a proof-of-concept project created strictly for educational and research purposes.

-It is intended to demonstrate computer vision and AI techniques only.
-The author does not encourage or support cheating, hacking, or violating the terms of service of any game or platform.

-Any misuse of this software is solely the responsibility of the end user.
-The author assumes no liability for damages, bans, or legal issues resulting from its use.
+This repository contains research code intended solely for educational purposes.

+The software is provided "as is", without warranty of any kind.
+The author is not responsible for misuse, including but not limited to:
+- Cheating in online games
+- Violations of terms of service
+- Account bans or penalties

+Use at your own risk.